apache/shardingsphere-elasticjob/docs/content/user-manual/elasticjob-lite/usage/job-api/job-interface.en.md

 ## HTTP job

 The http information to be requested can be configured through the properties of `http.url`, `http.method`, `http.data`, etc.
-If `http.data` is set, sharding information will also be passed to the url interface with `shardingContext` as the key, and the value is in json format.
+Sharding information is transmitted in the form of Header, the key is `shardingContext`, and the value is in json format.

 ```java